Obstructions for three-coloring graphs without induced paths on six vertices: Diamond-free obstructions

 \subsection{Preparation}

-In order to prove \ref{lem:diamondfree}, we make use of the following tools.
+In order to prove Lemma~\ref{lem:diamondfree}, we make use of the following tools.

 Let $G$ be a $k$-colorable graph.
-We define the \emph{$k$-hull} of $G$, denoted $G_k$, to be the graph with vertex set $V(G)$ where two vertices $u,v$ are adjacent if and only if there is no $k$-coloring of $G$ where $u$ and $v$ recieve the same color.
-Note that $G_k$ is a simple supergraph of $G$, since adjacent vertices can never recieve the same color in any coloring.
+We define the \emph{$k$-hull} of $G$, denoted $G_k$, to be the graph with vertex set $V(G)$ where two vertices $u,v$ are adjacent if and only if there is no $k$-coloring of $G$ where $u$ and $v$ receive the same color.
+Note that $G_k$ is a simple supergraph of $G$, since adjacent vertices can never receive the same color in any coloring.
 Moreover, $G_k$ is $k$-colorable.

 It is easy to see that a $k$-critical graph cannot contain two distinct vertices, $u$ and $v$ say, such that $N(u) \subseteq N(v)$.
 The following observation is a proper generalization of this fact.
+If $U$ is a vertex subset of a graph $G$, we denote by $G-U$ the graph obtained from $G$ by deleting the vertices in $U$.